 - File Integrity Monitoring.
 Ensure the integrity of files running on VMs.

 - You don't need to install software to cause VM issues.
 Changing a system file can also cause VM failure or performance degradation.
 File Integrity Monitoring examines system files and registry settings for changes, and notifies you if something is updated.

 - Security Center recommends which files you should monitor.

 Encryption is an important part of Azure security practices.
 Ensuring that encryption is enabled at all levels helps prevent unauthorized parties from gaining access to sensitive data, including data in transit and at rest.

 - Virtual machines: For VMs, you can use Azure Disk Encryption to encrypt your Windows and Linux IaaS VM disks.

-- Disk encryption uses BitLocker for Windows, and DM-Crypt for Linux to provide volume encryption for the OS and data disks.
+- Azure Disk Encryption uses BitLocker for Windows, and dm-crypt for Linux, to provide volume encryption for the operating system and data disks.

 - You can use an encryption key created by Azure, or you can supply your own encryption keys, safeguarded in Azure Key Vault.

 - With Azure Disk Encryption, IaaS VM data is secured at rest (on the disk) and during VM boot.